TheHomeSchoolMom's local resource listings are sponsored by Time4Learning, where you can find resources, support groups, test prep info, and more.

-Our listing of Illinois field trip destinations is ordered alphabetically by city.
-If you would like to submit a Illinois field trip destination, you may do so using the red button above.
+Our listing of Illinois jobs and volunteer opportunities for homeschoolers is ordered alphabetically by city.
+If you would like to submit a Illinois co-op or academic resource, you may do so using the red button above.

 Quicklinks for Homeschooling in Illinois

 Lewis & Clark, in their quest for a water route to the Pacific Ocean, opened a window onto the west for the young United States.

 The Alton Museum of History and Art was founded in 1971 to preserve the great heritage of our community.
 Through the exhibits, we share with you our past and present so that you too may discover the people, places and events that influenced our ancestors and continue to shape our destiny.

 Apple River Canyon State ParkApple River